German Travel Firms Eye Pick-Up In Greece

 Alltours, Germany's No.5 tour operator, said bookings to Greece rose 13 percent in the first half of June thanks to increased marketing and deep price cuts.

-A Thomas Cook spokesman said the election result was a step toward stabilization and greater confidence.
+A Thomas Cook spokesman said the election result was a step toward stabilisation and greater confidence.

 Rival TUI Germany said bookings to Greece this season were still down by a double-digit percentage, though sentiment was improving by the week.

-"We are hoping for strong last-minute business and are optimistic the situation will stabilize," a spokeswoman for TUI Germany said.
+"We are hoping for strong last-minute business and are optimistic the situation will stabilise," a spokeswoman for TUI Germany said.